Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Introduction

 To plan paths for multiple mobile sensors or UAVs, \cite{Ragi2013,Floriano2019,Rizk2018,Hoa2020} propose algorithms based on the partially observable Markov decision process (POMDP) framework~\cite{Chades2021}.
 In~\cite{Ragi2013}, UAVs are guided to track multiple ground targets by selecting the best velocity and heading angle for the UAVs.
 That work also takes the effects of wind into account when controlling UAVs.
 Instead of designing a path-planning algorithm,~\cite{Hoa2020} focuses on determining the positions of UAVs in the future with the target which is to search and track multiple mobile objects.
 Both~\cite{Ragi2013} and~\cite{Hoa2020} do not resolve the issue where the targets do not traverse within the coverage range of the sensors initially.
 Unlike~\cite{Ragi2013,Hoa2020}, the work of~\cite{Li2022} introduces an algorithm which plans for multiple sensors to follow multiple targets leaving the sensors’ observation range.

-One significant issue with the algorithms in~\cite{Ragi2013,Hoa2020,Li2022} is that they are efficient (or demonstrated) in scenarios where the number of sensors and targets is limited to three and five, respectively.
+One significant issue with the algorithms in~\cite{Ragi2013,Hoa2020,Li2022} is that they are only efficient (or demonstrated) in scenarios where the number of sensors and targets is limited to three and five, respectively.
 Additionally, these algorithms may not converge to an optimal solution.
-To tackle this issue, \cite{DDNguyen2017} and~\cite{CFan2020} have utilized regret matching learning, a form of online learning, to create multi-agent system algorithms whose convergence is guaranteed.
-The effectiveness of regret-matching-learning-based algorithms is shown in various applications such as seasonal forecasting and matching markets without incentives~\cite{Xu2020,Flore2021,Genevieve2021,Bistritz2020}.
-Additionally, the regret matching learning-based algorithms in~\cite{Daskalakis2022} and~\cite{Ioannis2022}, have been shown to converge to correlated-equilibrium solutions more quickly than reinforcement-learning-based algorithms.
+To tackle this issue, \cite{DDNguyen2017} and~\cite{CFan2020} have utilized regret-matching learning, a form of online learning, to create multi-agent system algorithms whose convergence is guaranteed. {}{According to~\cite{Hart2000}, regret-matching learning is a strategy designed for agents to learn how to make decisions over time.
+Specifically, each agent will play an action with respect to its probability, which is proportional to the gain of that action, and the action gain is measured by regrets.} The effectiveness of regret-matching learning-based algorithms is shown in various applications such as seasonal forecasting and matching markets without incentives~\cite{Xu2020,Flore2021,Genevieve2021,Bistritz2020}.
+Additionally, the regret-matching learning-based algorithms in~\cite{Daskalakis2022} and~\cite{Ioannis2022}, have been shown to converge to correlated-equilibrium solutions more quickly than reinforcement-learning-based algorithms. {}{However, these existing works~\cite{DDNguyen2017,CFan2020,Xu2020,Flore2021,Genevieve2021,Bistritz2020,Daskalakis2022,Ioannis2022} have not considered any problems related to allocation and planning.}